 If you have a business that is rapidly expanding, maybe you don’t have enough room in your existing premises, are looking for a reception area that is separate from other offices, or indeed, don’t require much office space at all, it can be tricky to find a bricks and mortar solution.
-One of the best options that you have is to use a converted shipping container as your business’s reception building.
+One of the best options that you have is to use a converted container as your business’s reception building.

 There are several reasons why using bespoke shipping containers are a good choice, and offer more benefits than an old-fashioned reception building.

-Shipping containers can be completely customised to provide you with electricity and running water, enough space as your land will allow, and can be decorated to be fully branded to compliment your business.
+They can be completely customised to provide you with electricity and running water, enough space as your land will allow, and can be decorated to be fully branded to compliment your business.
 A container office gives you and your business more flexibility, helps to reduce waste and can be designed to meet all of your reception building needs.

 Portable and Flexible

-One of the most important characteristics of a shipping container is that they are portable.
+One of the most important characteristics of a shipping unit is that they are portable.
 Providing that they have the right base, they can be placed anywhere.
 This means that if you have a site that is growing or changing in size, you can ensure that your reception office is always close to the action and in the right place.

-A shipping container modular building can also be used as a semi-permanent structure, meaning that it is a great longer-term option as well, if this is what you are after.
+A modular building can also be used as a semi-permanent structure, meaning that it is a great longer-term option as well, if this is what you are after.
 It can also, of course, be moved from site to site.

 Size and Layout

-These shipping containers can also be easily stacked on top of each other or joined together side-by-side to create a larger space.
+These can also be easily stacked on top of each other or joined together side-by-side to create a larger space.
 This gives you complete flexibility over the size of the building, accommodating as many or few personnel that you need, as well as giving you a choice over the layout of your new office.

 Personnel Doors, Windows, and Hatches

-Shipping containers have been designed to allow for the easy filling and removal of cargo.
+Our units have been designed to allow for the easy filling and removal of cargo.
 This ‘door’ is less suitable for use for personnel, and it takes up a lot of space.
 You can, therefore, put in your own personnel door for your convenience, in the place that is most suitable for you.

-Given that a shipping container is essentially a metal box, you will almost certainly want to add in some windows to let in extra light, and maybe a hatch to allow reception staff to speak to visitors without them needing to come into the office.
+Given that a container is essentially a metal box, you will almost certainly want to add in some windows to let in extra light, and maybe a hatch to allow reception staff to speak to visitors without them needing to come into the office.

 These can all be securely locked to help to prevent theft and vandalism.